MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ntddk/ns-ntddk-_pci_express_device_status_register.md

 A single bit that indicates that a non-fatal uncorrectable error has been detected.

-#### - UnsupportedRequestDetected
+#### - NonFatalErrorDetected

-A single bit that indicates that an unsupported request has been detected.
+A single bit that indicates that a non-fatal uncorrectable error has been detected.

-#### - AuxPowerDetected
+#### - Rsvd

-A single bit that indicates that AUX power has been detected.
+Reserved.

 #### - TransactionsPending